meefs/prvhash/README.md

 patents"; the registrations assure you that the author has the required rights to grant the software license to you.

-The project is 100% self-funded from legal software sales income, without any third-party nor state affiliation nor sponsorship.
+This project is entirely self-funded from legitimate income and has no affiliation with or sponsorship from any third party or state entity.